 The first Sisig Pork was prepared by a Kapampangan homemaker, Lucia Cunanan, popularly known as Aling Lucing or the “Sisig Queen.”
 Originally, Sisig's part is the swine head, specifically its cheeks, snout, and ears as these cuts were sold at a low price from the commissaries of US Air Base in Clark since they were not used in preparing meals for the Air Force.

 All thanks to Aling Lucing, we can enjoy this tasty swine meat dish.
 We are also thankful that we can use almost all parts of swine meat from head to toe.
 Less scrap meat is something to be thankful for, mostly that Pinoys are known for great cooking.

-There is also a wide array of methods to this mouthwatering dish.
+There is also a wide array of methods for this mouthwatering dish.
 In conventional cooking instruction, the swine cheek was boiled and deep-fried, as this is the primary technique used by fast-food restaurants and kiosks hence the less complicated one.
-Thus, the simplified version might be most familiar with the Millenials due to the “to-go” culture.
+Thus, the simplified version might be most familiar to the Millenials due to the “to-go” culture.

-However, suppose you are looking forward to making the “OG” sisig variant serve your elderly family members and relatives.
-In that case, they might prefer the traditional version- in which the meat is boiled then grilled.
-Nevertheless, all sisig (if appropriately prepared) will suit the Pinoys taste.
+However, suppose you are looking forward to making the “OG'' sisig variant serve your elderly family members and relatives.
+In that case, they might prefer the traditional version- in which the meat is boiled and then grilled.
+Nevertheless, all sisig (if appropriately prepared) will suit the Pinoys' taste.

 What are the sizzling recipe ingredients?

 As much as we would like to ramble on about the Sisig Pork, let’s now proceed to the basics.
 Here are the ingredients of a delicious sisig as served in your favorite resto that you can prepare easily at home.
 Ensure that you will have a screenshot or jot this down for your next grocery run!